amirrezaes/amirrezaes/README.md

 - 👋 Hi, I’m Amir
 - 👀 I’m interested in Computers and automating stuff
-- 🌱 I’m currently learning C++ optimization
+- 🌱 I’m currently learning C++ micro optimization

 <!---
 amirrezaes/amirrezaes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.